-Conventional push-pull, usually practiced with maize, has already had significant impacts on food security, human and animal health, soil fertility, income generation, the empowerment of women and the conservation of agro-biodiversity.
-Climate-smart push-pull is spreading these benefits more widely, to additional crops and regions with different agro-ecosystems.
+Conventional push-pull, usually practised with maize, has had significant impacts on food security, human and animal health, soil fertility, income generation, empowerment of women and conservation of agrobiodiversity.
+Climate-smart push-pull is spreading these benefits more widely to additional crops and regions with different agro-ecosystems.

-Eunice Omondi, who lives in Kenya's Siaya district, added a climate-smart push-pull plot to her farm in 2012, and reports a six-fold increase in her maize yield.
-As well as being a farmer, Eunice is also a community health worker.
+Eunice Omondi, who lives in Kenya's Siaya County, added a climate-smart push-pull plot to her farm in 2012, and reports a six-fold increase in her maize yield.
+As well as being a farmer, Eunice is a community health worker.
 When she goes from door to door in the villages, she explains the connection between diet and health and talks about push-pull as a way of getting more food.
-As she says, "having enough food helps in healing".

-Dr Zeyaur Khan, Principal Scientist and Leader of the push-pull programme at icipe, says "the new trap plants and intercrops of climate-smart push-pull have met farmers' and scientists' expectations.
-Yields of maize and sorghum have increased significantly, sometimes as much as five-fold when compared with control plots".
+As she says, "having enough food helps in healing."
+Professor Zeyaur Khan, principal scientist and leader of the push-pull programme at icipe, says "the trap plants and intercrops of climate-smart push-pull have met farmers' and scientists' expectations.
+Yields of maize and sorghum have increased significantly, sometimes as much as fivefold when compared with control plots."